Phillip Jeffries: Behind the scenes

-The original editing of Fire Walk With Me puts Jeffries reappearance in 1988 since it is before the "one year later" hard title.
+The original editing of Fire Walk With Me puts Jeffries's reappearance in 1988 since it is before the "one year later" hard title.
 But the shooting script, The Missing Pieces, The Secret History of Twin Peaks, and Part 15 of The Return put it in 1989.

 David Bowie was approached to reprise his role as Jeffries in the 2017 limited series, but his lawyer informed David Lynch that he was unavailable due to his declining health, which was not public knowledge until his death on January 10, 2016.
 Bowie gave Lynch permission to reuse footage of the character from the film, however, he was unhappy with the accent he had used in the film, so he requested to have his voice re-dubbed by an authentic Louisianan actor.